You're panicking. You keep seeing your Pinterest traffic drop week after week.

 - Improve your pin design skills.
 Make your pins stand out from the rest with this course.
 It's free, and it's full of great tips to help you design better pins.

 - Change your pin styles or increase the number of designs.
-If you can't afford a designer and want an effortless way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.
+If you can't afford a designer and want a way to do them yourself: Get these templates from Bluchic, or these from HungryJPeg.

 - Use multiple images for the same pin.
 Cos Pinterest does not focus on the text but the images.
 So 5 different images with same text = 5 pins.
 So getting a stock photo membership has now become more important if you don't take your own photos.

 One of my favourites is IvoryMix stock photos, you hav access to thousands of images that are already in stock and you receive +100 images each month.
 But if you are not ready for a membership, why not check out one of her collections?

 You'll get multiple photos that you can use and reuse in original ways, but the best value for money is definitely the membership option!!